MCP Integration

 resume_flow | No | Resume a paused flow |

-retry_message | No | Retry a failed message |
+retry_message | No | Retry delivery of a failed message |

-list_healing_events | No | View self-healing events |
+list_healing_events | No | List self-healing events |

-update_schedule | Yes | Update cron, timezone, enabled |
+update_schedule | Yes | Update cron, timezone, or enable/disable a schedule |

-update_adapter | Yes | Update adapter code |
+update_adapter | Yes | Update an existing custom code adapter |

 delete_lookup | Yes | Delete a lookup table |

-delete_lookup_entry | Yes | Remove a lookup entry |
+delete_lookup_entry | Yes | Delete an entry from a lookup table |

 See MCP Tools Reference for complete parameter details and JSON examples.